Policy Name: Institutional Compliance

 Institutional Compliance Calendar provides a detailed listing of current compliance obligations of the college.

-- College Compliance Officers and the Chief Financial Officer will work together at the direction of the President to develop, operate, and monitor a compliance program, including investigation of any reports of non-compliance that may be received.
+- College Compliance Officers and the Senior Vice President and Chief Financial Officer will work together at the direction of the President to develop, operate, and monitor a compliance program, including investigation of any reports of non-compliance that may be received.
 The Board of Trustees Finance, Audit, and Compliance Committee will provide oversight to the compliance program and receive periodic reports on compliance activities and the resolution of any reports of non-compliance that may be received.

 - The Compliance Program will be coordinated through a Compliance Work Group drawn from across the college that will be responsible for monitoring adherence to compliance obligations, communicating expectations to staff members in their areas of responsibility, identifying training needs, and supporting the resolution of any concerns that come to the attention of the compliance program.

-- Employees of the college or its affiliated organizations are responsible for exercising diligence to remain informed about the laws and/or other external obligations associated with their assigned area of practice on behalf of the college; for advising their supervisors of any questions they may have related to compliance; and, for reporting in good faith any incident of suspected non-compliance to their supervisor, to a Compliance Officer, or to the Chief Financial Officer, including through an anonymous, confidential good faith reporting mechanism maintained to support the compliance program.
+- Employees of the college or its affiliated organizations are responsible for exercising diligence to remain informed about the laws and/or other external obligations associated with their assigned area of practice on behalf of the college; for advising their supervisors of any questions they may have related to compliance; and, for reporting in good faith any incident of suspected non-compliance to their supervisor, to a Compliance Officer, or to the Senior Vice President and Chief Financial Officer, including through an anonymous, confidential good faith reporting mechanism maintained to support the compliance program.

 - Existing college and affiliated organization employee discipline procedures will apply to violations of this policy.